 When you look at it, the quince fruit is slightly similar to an apple and a pear, with a weight that visually registers as heavier than these two fruits.

 However, it is quite known to have a rather unappetizing look.
-It has an irregular shape unlike its distant fruit relatives and usually has grey specks all over its golden yellow skin.
+Unlike its distant fruit relatives, it has an irregular shape and usually has grey specks all over its golden yellow skin.